furiosa-ai/furiosa-sdk/docs/en/source/software/c-sdk.rst

 C header files and static libraries are located in the ``/usr/include/furiosa`` and ``/usr/lib/x86_64-linux-gnu`` directories respectively.
-They are the system paths that gcc looks to find C headers and libraries by default, so you can simply compile C applications with only ``-lnux`` option as the following:
+They are the system paths that gcc looks to find C headers and libraries by default, so you can simply compile C applications with only ``-lnux`` option as follows:

 .. code-block:: sh